copasi/model_replicator/README.md

 The output of this program is a new model file with the more complex model.
 It is expected that the user may still have to tune parts of the resulting model in a regular modeling tool, such as [COPASI](https://copasi.org), [VCell](https://vcell.org), etc, where the model will be used for simulations. (*sbmodelr* only creates models, it does not carry out simulations.)

+## Usage

+See [User Manual](UserManual.md) for complete description of how to use *sbmodelr*.
+Detailed examples are provided in the [examples](https://github.com/copasi/sbmodelr/tree/main/examples) folder.

 ## Installation

 The package works with python 3.8+ and requires the package *copasi-basico* (freely available on pypi).